-Section 250R(2) of the Corporations Act requires the Company to put to its Shareholders a resolution that the Remuneration Report as disclosed in the Company's Annual Report for the year ending 31 December 2021 be adopted.
-The Remuneration Report is set out in the Company's Annual Report for the year ending 31 December 2021 and is also available on the Company's website (www.australisoil.com).
+Section 250R(2) of the Corporations Act requires the Company to put to its Shareholders a resolution that the Remuneration Report as disclosed in the Company's Annual Report for the year ending 31 December 2023 be adopted.
+The Company's Annual Report for the year ending 31 December 2023 is also available on the Company's website (www.australisoil.com).